-Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments e. location, species, and diameter at breast height of frees three inches in diameter at breast height or larger within critical areas and associated buffers that are within the proposed clearing limits and within striking distance of the proposed development.
+e. location, species, and diameter at breast height of trees three inches in diameter at breast height or larger within critical areas and associated buffers that are within the proposed clearing limits and within striking distance of the proposed development.
 The department may require tree locations to be surveyed; 4.
 If unavoidable impacts to critical areas or buffers are proposed, an impact analysis that includes: a. demonstration that adverse impacts prioritized avoidance and minimization measures, followed by mitigation sequencing in K.C.C.
-21A.24.125. b. calculation of square footage of temporary impacts to each critical area and buffer; c. calculation of square footage of temporary impacts to each critical area and susceided buffer, and estimation of the time required for ecological limitions to be restored; d. calculation of implication in the state Department of Leology, publication number 21-06-003, published April 2019.
-Report and Guidance, Version 2 Washington state Department of Leology, publication number 21-06-003, published April 2019.
-Expect and Guidance, Version 2 Washington state Department of Leology, publication number 21-06-003, published April 2019.
-Expect and Guidance, Version 2 Washington state Department of Leology, publication number 21-06-003, published April 2019.
-Expect and Guidance, Version 2 Washington state Department of Leology, publication number 21-06-003, published April 2019.
-Expect and Guidance, Version 2 Washington state Department of Leology, publication and the location of the propect using the wetland hydrology protection guidelines in the King County Surface Water Design Manual; and g. a tree risk assessment prepared by an arborist certified by the International Society of Arboriculture for any hazard trees proposed for removal within critical areas or associated buffers; 5.
-A mitigation is required; b. description of on-site potential for enhancement, rehabilitation, restoration, or creation of critical areas and associated buffers for which mitigation i within a clearing limit or within striking distance to be identified.
+21A.24.125. b. calculation of square footage of direct permanent impacts to each critical area and buffer; c. calculation of square footage of temporary impacts to each critical area and associated buffer, and estimation of the time required for ecological functions to be restored; d. calculation of indirect impacts to wetlands in accordance with Wetland Mitigation in Washington State: Part 1 Agency Report and Guidance, Version 2 Washington state Department of Ecology, publication number 21-06-003, published April 2021; c. description of vegetation, habitat, functions, and values of each critical area that will be lost or modified to the proposed impacts; f. an analysis demonstrating that the hydrology of remaining wetlands on or adjacent to the site will not be substantially impacted by the project, using the wetland hydrology protection guidelines in the King County Surface Water Design Manual; and g. at rer risk assessment prepared by an arborist certified by the International Society of Arboriculture for any hazard trees proposed for removal within critical areas or associated buffers; 5.
+A nitigation plan that includes: a. evaluation of on-site potential for enhancement, rehabilitation, restoration, or creation of critical areas and associated buffers for which mitigation is required: b. description of on-site mitigation activities proposed and justification that impacts will be adequately offset to ensure no net loss of critical area functions and values, including use of the credit-debit method as applicable for wetland impacts in accordance with Washington: Final Report, publication within a clearing limit or within striking distance to be identified.
 This could encompass young trees (for example, the landscaping code specifies 1.75" DBH for new plantings).
 This would ensure that the largest number of trees are identified within a clearing limit or an area close to proposed development; however, this could require more extensive documentation.
 Executive staff indicate that native trees can reach 15 feet tall with a 3" DBH typically at 5 years old for trees such as cottonwoods and 10-20 years old for conifers.
 Executive staff indicate that 3" DBH was chosen based on the US Army Corps of Engineers methodology and WSDOT uses 4" DBH as their minimum.
 This is a policy choice. • Council may wish to clarify "proposed development."
 Executive staff indicate that this would be based on the definition of hazard tree and include proposed structures and access routes, however this connection is not clear and this standard does not apply to hazard trees.
 This could be revised to either say structures and roads, or include a specified number instead of striking distance. • "Nonnative" could be removed so that a site plan shows all landscaping, whether it is native or nonnative.